 Australian Standard 3745-2010.

-Let’s have a look at the table and what it might indicate.
-Most of the table entries are required under work health and safety legislation, which refers to the Australian Standard 3745-2010.
-Indicating fire warden training requirements Victoria and other states throughout Australia and New Zealand.
+Let’s have a look at the table and what it does indicate.
+Most of the table entries are required under work health and safety legislation, which refers to the Australian Standard 3745-2010, as previously mentioned.
+Thus, indicating fire warden training requirements Victoria and other states throughout Australia and New Zealand.
 Many business owners often ask, what is the fire warden training Act.
 This is again a complex question but even so the Australian Standard 3745-2010 is where the appropriate information can be found in Australia.

 One of the important factors in the initial accreditation.
 This sets the Emergency Control Organisation up to provide an effective response to emergencies prior to the emergency services arriving.
 Instructors have a responsibility to ensure that trainees are aware that such training is only the start of the confidence and competence building process.

 To put this in perspective.
 Firefighters complete an 18 week recruit course before they are even allowed to sit in the back seat of a fire truck.
 Ambulance trainees have to complete a three year degree before they are even considered for a paramedic position.